 Why it’s great for data science: The RTX 5070 Ti with 12GB GDDR7 VRAM handles serious deep learning tasks and delivers roughly 2x the performance of last-gen’s RTX 4070.
 The 2.5K OLED display is excellent for visualization work.
 At this price, it’s arguably the best GPU-per-dollar laptop for ML practitioners.

 Considerations: Gaming design may not suit corporate environments.
-Battery life suffers when using the GPU.
+Battery life suffers when the GPU is working.
 Fan noise under load.
-RAM is soldered (not upgradable).
+RAM is soldered, so no upgrades later.

 5. ASUS ProArt P16 (2025): Best for Visualization

-Data scientists who spend significant time creating visualizations and presentations should consider the ProArt P16.
-This is the successor to the ProArt StudioBook 16, with a modernized design, a color-accurate 4K OLED touchscreen, and RTX 50-series graphics.
+Data scientists who spend real time building visualizations and presentations should look at the ProArt P16.
+It’s the successor to the ProArt StudioBook 16, with a modernized design, a color-accurate 4K OLED touchscreen, and RTX 50-series graphics.

 Key specs: